Aplos AI: Automation Playbooks

 How much does tree service automation cost?

 Aplos AI builds tree service automation at fixed prices.
-A complete implementation covering estimate follow-up, annual maintenance reminders, storm season response, and review requests typically ranges from $1,500 to $3,500 as a one-time build.
+Individual workflows start at $2,000 to $5,000 each; a complete multi-workflow implementation covering estimate follow-up, annual maintenance reminders, storm season response, and review requests typically runs $8,000 to $25,000 as a one-time build.
 No ongoing retainers.

 How does automated estimate follow-up work for tree companies?